Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

 \subsection{Comparison with the baselines}

-The proposed model was compared to three baseline models that were proposed in the literature across the three conditions.
+The proposed model was compared to seven baseline models proposed in the literature across the three conditions.
 The first baseline is the best-performing model from our previous work \cite{klepl2022GNN}.
 It is a GNN with two spatial graph convolutional layers, maximum readout and brain graph defined using the amplitude-envelope-correlation (AEC-GNN).
 The second baseline model is the spatio-temporal GNN (STGCN) that uses temporal convolutions and ChebConv layers and defines the brain graphs using wavelet coherence \cite{shan2022STGCN-AD}.
-Finally, we use a naive baseline model where the input node feature matrix is flattened and classified using an MLP \cite{klepl2022GNN} without using graph-domain information.
+Then, two CNN-based models, PSD-CNN \cite{ieracitano2019CNN} and Wavelet-CNN \cite{huggins2021deep}, trained on PSD and wavelet transform, respectively, were used.
+Next, two traditional machine learning approaches were utilised: support vector machine trained on node degree computed from phase lag index graph (NS-SVM) \cite{nobukawa2020classificationFC}, and a logistic regression trained on vectorised adjacency matrices obtained from coherence graphs across seven frequency bands (AM-SVM) \cite{musaeus_oscillatory_2019}.
+Finally, we use an MLP model where the input is a flattened PSD node feature matrix \cite{klepl2022GNN} without using graph-domain information.

-Table \ref{table:baseline-performance} shows the AUC values of various methods across different conditions.
-Note that all four methods were evaluated under the same setting (e.g. the same 1-second EEG window).
-We can observe that our proposed AGGCN outperforms the baselines significantly.
-Moreover, STGCN was evaluated using non-stratified cross-validation in their original paper.
-It is well expected that its performance drops significantly when evaluated using stratified cross-validation in our experiments.
+Table \ref{table:baseline-performance} shows the f1 scores of various models across different conditions.
+Note that all seven models were evaluated under the same setting (e.g. the same 1-second EEG window samples).
+We can observe that our proposed AGGCN outperforms the baselines across all conditions.
+Moreover, STGCN was originally evaluated using a cross-validation setup, which mixed samples from the same subject in their original paper.\cite{shan2022STGCN-AD}.
+It is expected that its performance drops significantly when evaluated using stratified group cross-validation in our experiments.